 - reservierung@solzer-frankfurt.de

-Im Herzen Afrikas, translated to ‘In the heart of Africa’, is your Frankfurt hotspot for authentic, culinary delightfulness from Eritrea.
-And, it’s really like coming to Africa!
+Im Herzen Afrikas (translated to ‘In the heart of Africa’) is your Frankfurt hotspot for authentic culinary delights from Eritrea.
+And it’s really like going to Africa!

-Entering the restaurant and dining area, walking through sand, paintings on the walls, old, long wooden tables and clay structure..
+Entering the restaurant and dining area, you’ll walk through sand, see paintings on the walls, old, long wooden tables, and clay structures.
 Definitely one of the coolest restaurants in Frankfurt!

-The cuisine is based on family recipes, but cooked with local ingredients.
-Even the beer is from the Frankfurt brewer union.
-The chefs are very well aware of dietary restrictions and pass on using Tesmi (an Eritrean butter) in the kitchen, which makes many of the dishes plant based.
+The cuisine is based on family recipes but cooked with local ingredients.
+Even the beer is from a Frankfurt brewery.
+The chefs are very aware of dietary restrictions and avoid using Tesmi (an Eritrean butter) in the kitchen, which makes many of the dishes plant-based.

-The Injera bread is baked fresh every day, even in a gluten-free version.
-The restaurant offers mixed plates, with a variety of small eats, served with Injera bread.
+The injera bread is baked fresh every day, even in a gluten-free version.
+The restaurant offers mixed plates with a variety of small dishes served with injera bread.
 It’s a culinary and cultural experience to visit the restaurant — and of course, you eat traditionally with your hands.

 -